Repetition structures, or loops, allow a statement, or set of statements to run repeatedly.

 again = input("Would you like to run another commission calculation?")

 You’ll noticed in this example that we set up the continue variable before the loop.
 That’s because the while loop is a pretest loop.
-Meaning that it test the condition, and only runs the loop body if the condition is true.
+Meaning that it tests the condition, and only runs the loop body if the condition is true.
 That also means that the loop body may never run.

 Infinite Loops

 Usually, an infinite loop is a bad thing.
-That means that the loop always runs, and never exits.
+That means that the loop always runs and never exits.
 There can be several reasons for this, a condition variable not being updated, a logic error in the condition itself.

 Depending upon what the loop is doing, it could slow a machine, fill up hard drive space, eat up RAM, or any number of other things.
 Infinite loops should be avoided if possible.